 It should look like this:

-Now connect to Exchange online using the PowerShell Opened with the steps above, run the following command:
+Now connect to Exchange online using the PowerShell, run the following command:

 Install-Module -Name ExchangeOnlineManagement

-Allow permission to install by typing A and hit Enter, After that run:
+Allow permission to install by typing Y and hit Enter, After that run:

 Import-Module -Name ExchangeOnlineManagement